Bayern Munich star Lewandowski discusses potential move to MLS | Goal.com

 Lewandowski joined Bayern in 2014 and has gone on to become one of the club's best ever strikers, winning The Best FIFA Men's Player award for 2020 after leading the German giants to a treble.

-The forward signed a contract extension in 2019 that will keep him with the club until the 2022-23 season.
+The forward signed a contract extension in 2019 that will keep him with the club through the 2022-23 season.

 How has Lewandowski fared this season?